Worried about why all of sudden your Access database starts throwing unrecognized database format error?

 Fix–4: Using Compact And Repair Inbuilt Utility Tool

 If the error 3343 unrecognized database format is occurring due to oversizing of the database or due to some minor issues of the database.
-Then you must run the Compact and repair inbuilt utility tool of the Access database.
+Then you must run the Compact and repair the inbuilt utility tool of the Access database.

 This manual method is the first and best step to troubleshoot minor Access database corruption issues and for reducing Access file size safely and securely.